 Posted on July 3, 2018 by Jenn Zatopek

 Recently, I have been told that I push people away and that I have to let people in and be vulnerable.
-But, quite frankly, when I have let certain people in to my life, I have become deeply hurt.
+But, quite frankly, when I have let certain people in to my life, I have been deeply hurt.
 In the past, I have taken the risk of being vulnerable, revealing parts of my troubled past with others, only to lose relationships.

 So what in the world do you do when your templates or maps for attachment are disorganized, based on family-of-origin issues?
 (By the way, disorganized attachment, the most common for trauma survivors, means that a child does not feel safe with his or her caregivers but must rely on them for life.
 For a child to be in a family, he or she must feel safe, secure, loved, and nurtured.
 For many trauma survivors, especially sexual abuse survivors, this is essentially impossible, and so children react in a myriad of unhelpful and unhealthy ways.
 The previous information is based on The Body Keeps the Score by Dr. Bessel Van der Kolk.)

 This is what you do: you find the people who are kind, loving, responsive, and accepting of you.
 You make time to take care of your own exquisite, lovely, playful, joyful and delightful self and continue to buck the traditional notion that one must have a relationship with family as the standard parents, aunts and uncles, cousins and whatnot.
 You forgive yourself for indulging in darkness for decades while recognizing that it makes sense, given what you went through.
 You find compassion for yourself.